Witches, Wiccans and Pagans

 YOUNG WITCH: "Well...when you put it like that..."

 FLITTERFLOP: "How else would you put it?
 The roots of Wicca go no further back than the fascination with spiritualism, magic and witchcraft that began in the late 19th century.
 Modern Paganism does not have any direct links with any religion or philosophy, monotheistic, polytheistic or otherwise.
-Nor does it provide any clear answers to life's mysteries, such as we find in the laws and principles of occult science."
+Nor does it provide any clear answers to life's mysteries, such as we find in the laws and principles of Occult Science."

 BOMBAST: "Just so.
 If you take any modern Celtic Pagan belief you will find that it is based on the principles and cosmogony of one or more ancient religions."